hagaygarty/mdCNN/README.md

 mdCNN is a MATLAB toolbox implementing Convolutional Neural Networks (CNN) for 2D and 3D inputs.
 Network is Multidimensional, kernels are in 3D and convolution is done in 3D.
 It is suitable for volumetric inputs such as CT / MRI, but can also support 1D/2D image inputs.

-The framework supports all the major features such as droput, padding, stride, max pooling, L2 regularization, momentum, cross entropy/ MSE , softmax, regression layer and batch normalization layer.
+The framework supports all the major features such as droput, padding, stride, max pooling, L2 regularization, momentum, cross entropy/ MSE , softmax, regression, classification and batch normalization layer.
 Framework is completely written in matlab and is heavily optimized.
 While training or testing, all of the CPU cores are participating by using Matlab Built-in Multi-threading.

-There are several examples for networks pre-configured to run MNIST, CIFAR10 ,1D CNN, and 3dMNIST - a special enhancement of MNIST dataset to 3D volumes.
+There are several examples for networks pre-configured to run MNIST, CIFAR10 ,1D CNN, autoencoder for MNIST images, and 3dMNIST - a special enhancement of MNIST dataset to 3D volumes.

 MNIST Demo reach 99.2% in several minutes, and CIFAR10 demo reaches about 80%